 Symptoms associated with microcystins may take up to 12 to 24 hours to appear … but it’s still critical to take your dog to a vet as soon as possible.

-In a perfect world, you will be able to avoid these algae but if your dog is out of sight with access to water … you need to look out for these symptoms:
+In a perfect world, you’ll be able to avoid these algae.
+But if your dog is out of sight with access to water … look out for these symptoms:

 - Blood in stool or black, tarry stool